Ormi/simple-api-server/README.md

 ## Infrasturcture information

+The pipeline consists of three stages:

+1. Test including unit-test, integration-test, and build test of front end
+2. Application build from Dockerfile to stagging
+3. Application publish to GitHub Docker Hub.

 ## Things to improve

 1. Divide pipeline for dev and production, make main production branch and dev branch as development branch
 2. Prepare some cluster on Kubernetes where this will be deployed
-3. Write unit, application and integration tests
+3. Write unit, application, and integration tests